Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Left-Right Model with inverse seesaw (LRIS)

-In this section we introduce a minimal Left-Right Model with Inverse-Seesaw (LRIS), which is based on gauge symmetry $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$.
-The fermion content of this model is as the same as its counterpart in the conventional left-right models \cite{Mohapatra:1974gc,Senjanovic:1975rk,Mohapatra:1977mj,Deshpande:1990ip,Aulakh:1998nn,Maiezza:2010ic,Borah:2010zq,Nemevsek:2012iq}.
-In addition, three SM singlet fermions $S_1$ with $B-L$ charge $=+2$ and three singlet fermions $S_2$ with $B-L$ charge $=-2$ are considered to implement the Inverse-Seesaw mechanism for neutrino masses.
+In this section we introduce a minimal left-right model with an inverse-seesaw (LRIS), which is based on gauge symmetry $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$.
+The fermion content of this model is as the same as its counterpart in the conventional left-right models~\cite{Mohapatra:1974gc,Senjanovic:1975rk,Mohapatra:1977mj,Deshpande:1990ip,Aulakh:1998nn,Maiezza:2010ic,Borah:2010zq,Nemevsek:2012iq}.
+In addition, three SM singlet fermions $S_1$ with $B-L$ charge $=+2$ and three singlet fermions $S_2$ with $B-L$ charge $=-2$ are considered to implement the IS mechanism for neutrino masses.
 Note that we introduce pair of singlet fermions $S_{1,2}$ with opposite $B-L$ charges to keep the $U(1)_{B-L}$ anomaly free.
 The Higgs sector of the LRIS model consists of an $SU(2)_R$ scalar doublet $\chi_R$ to break $SU(2)_R\times U(1)_{B-L}$ to $U(1)_Y$ and a scalar bidoublet $\phi$ that breaks $SU(2)_L\times U(1)_Y$ down to $U(1)_{\text{em}}$, where the hypercharge $Y$ is defined by $Y/2=I^3_R+(B-L)/2$, and $I^3_R$ is the third component of the right isospin.
-The detailed quantum numbers of the fermions and Higgs bosons are presented in Tab.~\ref{tableparticle}.
+The detailed quantum numbers of the fermions and Higgs bosons are presented in Table~\ref{tableparticle}.

-Also, in order to forbid a mixing mass term $M \bar{S^c}_1 S^c_{2}$ that could spoil the Inverse-Seesaw mechanism, as discussed in \cite{Khalil:2010iu}, a $Z_2$ discrete symmetry is used, where all particles have even charges except $S_1$ which has an odd charge.
-Based on the above particles and their charge assignments, the most general left-right symmetric Yukawa Lagrangian accounting for the scalar-fermion interactions and containinig the Inverse-Seesaw neutrino mass terms is given by
+Also, in order to forbid a mixing mass term $M \bar{S^c_1} S_{2}$ that could spoil the IS mechanism, as discussed in~\cite{Khalil:2010iu}, a $Z_2$ discrete symmetry is used, where all particles have even charges except $S_1$, which has an odd charge.
+Based on the above particles and their charge assignments, the most general left-right symmetric Yukawa Lagrangian accounting for the scalar-fermion interactions and containing the IS neutrino mass terms is given by